The Best Peach Cobbler

 Do You Serve Cobbler Hot or Cold?

-This is totally a personal preference.
-I serve cobbler hot or warm because I think it is made more perfect when served warm with a cool and creamy contrast such as whipped cream or vanilla ice cream.
+This is a personal preference.
+I serve cobbler hot or warm because I think it is made even better when served warm, with a cool, creamy contrast, such as whipped cream or vanilla ice cream.
 You can serve it cold as well, but it’s all up to how you like it.

 How Do I Store Leftover Peach Cobbler?

 According to the USDA, peach cobbler can be stored at room temperature for 2-days.
-After 2 days, you will want to store your leftover peach cobbler in the refrigerator to keep the topping from getting mushy.
+After 2 days, you’ll want to refrigerate your leftover peach cobbler to keep the topping from getting mushy.
 Cover it tightly with plastic wrap and store it in your fridge for an additional 2-3 days.

 More Dessert Recipes You’ll Love

-Looking for more recipes where you can use your fruit from your garden?!
+Looking for more recipes where you can use the fruit from your garden?!
 Here are some of my favorite homemade dessert recipes to try!

 Final Word